sbnm007/terraform-Aks/README.md

 1) Create Azure Resources with Terraform code from local machine- Done Without Tests
-Time taken to create =
+Time taken to create = approx 5 mins
 Time taken to destroy = approx 5 mins

 2) Deploy Bookinfo Application, Service Mes Istio into the cluster and able to access via HTTP - Done (locally and on AKS) MANUALLY - Done

   a) Access cluster
     - setupp kubeconfig file